Élan School: Program

+"The Ring"

+A 2000 investigation by The New Yorker characterized "the ring" as an abusive practice in which students were compelled to fight one another, sometimes against multiple opponents in succession.

+A later investigation in 2011 by Time provided a detailed account of a similar event, describing a circle formed by students and staff in which one participant was designated to represent the school and another identified as having violated school rules.
+According to Time, spectators were expected to participate by jeering or physically striking the designated student, and additional opponents were introduced in successive rounds until the student conceded.
+The report stated that participants often sustained visible injuries and noted that similar events were conducted for girls.

 Controversies

 Throughout its history, the Élan School was faced with numerous allegations of student maltreatment.
 In 2001, Details magazine cited Élan as "among the most controversial of the nation's residential therapeutic communities."
-In 1975, Illinois state officials removed eleven children from the Élan program, alleging mistreatment.
-In the late-1970s, Androscoggin County Sheriff's Office Lieutenant Max Ashburn visited the school after repeatedly hearing rumors of abuse, but the staff did not allow him entry into the school past the lobby.
-Following this, he began keeping a file in which he documented names and phone numbers related to Élan, as well as reported abuses.

 The New York State Education Department, which had paid tuition for special education students to attend Élan School, gave the school a favorable review in 2005.
 In 2007, however, New York education officials raised questions about the school's practices, alleging in a letter to the school and Maine education officials that Élan students were physically restraining their peers and being deprived of sleep.
 The allegations prompted the State of New York to threaten to withdraw tuition money for taxpayer-funded students.
 The school's lawyer contested the allegations.